garciaalvaro/melonpan-block-code/README.txt

 The block can be found inside the blocks inserter menu under the *Melonpan Blocks* category.
 Once added in the post you can edit its settings on the Editor sidebar under the Block settings panel.
+Switch between the previewer and editor views to edit the code and see its styled output.

 == Installation ==